bentoml/BentoML/docs/source/overview/what-is-bentoml.rst

 for ML teams.
 You can deploy your models virtually anywhere.
 Deployment options include:

 - One-click deployment to `BentoCloud <https://bentoml.com/cloud>`_, a fully-managed platform specifically designed for hosting and operating AI applications.
-- Push Bentos to `Yatai <https://github.com/bentoml/yatai>`_, an open-source platform in the BentoML ecosystem for model management and deployment at scale on Kubernetes.
-- Containerize Bentos and deploy images to any environment where Docker runs, such as Kubernetes.
+- Containerize Bentos and deploy the images to any environment where Docker runs, such as Kubernetes.

 How does BentoML work?
 ----------------------